algosup/2024-2025-project-4-web-fpga-team-3/Documents/TechnicalSpecifications/TechnicalSpecifications.md

 - The website, a single-page application built with React, will provide the user interface for interacting with the FPGA simulator.
 - The FPGA simulator, implemented in D3.js and JavaScript, will handle the simulation of signal propagation through the FPGA structure.
 - The parser, written in JavaScript, will convert the `.sdf` file into a JSON object that can be used to generate the FPGA structure.
-- The back-end server, built with Node.js, will handle file uploads, simulation execution, and communication with the front end.
+- The back-end server, built with Node.js, will handle file uploads, simulation execution, and communication with the front-end.

 Here's a look at the high-level architecture of the system: